Grants

 Application Process:

-1. File the Free Application for Federal Student Aid
+- Fill out the Free Application for Federal Student Aid.

-2. Complete the Galveston College Financial Aid Information Sheet
+- Complete the Galveston College Financial Aid Intent to Enroll Form.

-3. Submit all final official academic transcripts from previously attended institutions of higher education to the Galveston College Admissions Office
+- Send all final official transcripts from any schools you have attended to the Galveston College Admissions Office.

-4. Submit final official high school transcript to the Galveston College Admissions Office, if requested
+- Submit final official high school transcript to the Galveston College Admissions Office, if requested.

-5. Any additional forms that may be requested by the Department of Education or the Galveston College Financial Aid Office
+- Submit any extra forms requested by the Department of Education or Galveston College Financial Aid Office.

 Eligibility Criteria:

-5. Enrolled a regular student in an eligible degree or certificate program
+- Enrolled a regular student in an eligible degree or certificate program.

-6. Enrolled with a minimum half-time (6 hours) enrollment in the eligible degree or certificate program
+- Enrolled with a minimum half-time (6 hours) enrollment in the eligible degree or certificate program.

 Offer Amounts and Selection Process:

-Galveston College's FSEOG award amount is $200 per semester, with a minimum half-time (6 hours) enrollment.
-The award amount is based on funding provided by the Department of Education and varies year-to-year.
-Eligible students are awarded through the automatic packing process as applications are received and funds are available.
+Galveston College’s FSEOG award is $200 per semester for students enrolled at least half-time (6 credit hours).
+The amount of the award is based on funding from the Department of Education, which can change each year.
+Eligible students will automatically receive the award as their applications are reviewed and funds are available.

 Application Process:

-A full list of eligibility requirements can be found at College for All Texans.
+A full list of eligibility requirements can be found at My Texas Future.

 Texas Educational Opportunity Grant Hardship Provisions Policy